keboola/connection-docs/components/data-apps/general-design-guide/index.md

 * TOC
 {:toc}

+This guide helps you quickly create a user-friendly data app in Keboola, covering essentials like theming, headers, storage integration, and more.

+With clear, step-by-step instructions for setting up caching, applying themes, and ensuring data security, you’ll be able to build an intuitive and visually appealing app.

 ## Theming
 There are two ways to set theming:

-Theming can be set directly in the data apps in Keboola, where you can choose a predefined theme or custom.
-More in the [documentation](https://help.keboola.com/).
+Set theming directly in the Keboola Data Apps interface, where you can choose either a predefined or custom theme.
+See more in Keboola's [documentation](https://help.keboola.com/).

-Use the settings in the `config.toml` file, which is located in the `.streamlit` folder.
+Use the settings in the `config.toml` file, located in the `.streamlit` folder.

 {: .image-popup}
 ![Screenshot - Streamlit Folder](/components/data-apps/general-design-guide/pic1.png)